IBM/Client-Advocacy-Library/docs/catalog.md

     * Data Governance with Watson Knowledge Catalog - for Admins
     * Machine learning with AutoAI
     * Machine learning with Jupyter notebooks
-    * Machine learning - deployment, scoringm, and use in an application
+    * Machine learning - deployment, scoring, and use in an application
     * Monitoring Models with OpenScale - Auto Setup
     * Monitoring Models with OpenScale - using APIs with Jupyter notebook